quietsy/Fail2Ban/README.md

 logpath = /nextcloud/nextcloud.log
 action  = iptables-allports[name=nextcloud]
 ```
-If the application has multiple log files with dates:
+The logpath is slightly different for applications that have multiple log files with dates:
 ```
 [jellyfin]
 enabled  = true